-There are too many different types of arrows on the market today.
-Before choosing one, the first thing to consider is your archery type.
-Then your preferences are coming behind.
+There are so many different kinds of arrows on the market to choose from today.
+Before making your selection, the first thing you should consider is the type of archery you will be performing.

 - Carbon arrows are the most popular type of arrows in today’s Archery World.